Optically trapped Feshbach molecules of fermionic $^{161}$Dy and $^{40}$K: Role of light-induced and collisional losses: Collisional Losses and Pauli Suppression

 Closer to resonance, a further decrease of $\beta$ may be expected as a consequence of the increasing role of the fermionic nature of the dimer's constituents \cite{Jag2016lof}.
 However, for $\delta B \gtrsim-$\SI{13}{mG}, we observe a rapid increase of the two-body coefficient.
 We attribute this to a combination of different effects leading to a dissociation of the very weakly bound dimers.
 One contribution is caused by the magnetic field gradient, which makes the exact resonance position dependent on the vertical position.
 At a detuning of \SI{-10}{mG} the resonance pole is located only few tens of \SI{}{\micro m} above the center of the molecular cloud, which is comparable with the vertical extension of the cloud.
-Moreover the transfer of the molecules between different traps excite a weak dipole mode in the vertical direction, bringing the molecules even closer to the resonance pole.
+Moreover, as a rather technical issue, the transfer of the molecules between different traps can excite a weak dipole mode in the vertical direction, bringing the molecules even closer to the resonance pole.
 Additionally, in this region of the magnetic field, the binding energy of the molecules is only a few hundred of \SI{}{nK}, less than an order of magnitude above the thermal kinetic energy of the molecules.
-In this regime, endoergic collisions can lead to dissociation of the weakly bound dimers \cite{Jochim2003pgo, Chin2004tea}.
-Understanding the particular role and interplay of these dissociation effects will require more investigations, e.g. in optical trapping schemes combined with homogeneous magnetic fields.
+In this regime, endoergic collisions can lead to dissociation of the weakly bound dimers \cite{Jochim2003pgo, Chin2004tea}. {The resulting atoms do not fulfill the magnetic levitation condition and cannot be kept in the trap.
+In this way, the inherent Stern-Gerlach selection effect~\cite{Soave2023otf}, which is not present for homonuclear dimers, steadily purifies the molecular sample (see also Sec.~\ref{Sec:SamplePrep}).} Understanding the particular role and interplay of these dissociation effects will require more investigations, e.g.\ in optical trapping schemes combined with homogeneous magnetic fields.
 Closer to resonance there is potential for further enhancing the fermionic suppression effect.

 In Fig.\,\ref{fig:LongestLife}, we show the observed decay of the molecular sample at the detuning $\delta B=-\SI{17}{mG}$, where we have identified minimal collisional losses (lowest value of $\beta$ in Fig.~\ref{Fig:Pauli}), together with the best fit according to Eq.~(\ref{Eq:12bodyfit}).
 As a guide for future experiments, we consider the hypothetical case where light-induced losses are completely absent and only two-body collisional losses remain.
 Thus setting $\alpha \rightarrow 0$ and using the fitted parameter values for $N_0$ and $\beta$, we obtain the decay curve expected in the absence of light-induced losses, shown as the orange line in the figure.
 This analysis demonstrates that, in a trapping regime free of light-induced losses, substantially longer decay times are achievable than in our present experiments.